LROrlandini/decode_demcon/challenge_3/readme.md

 ## Descripton
 Challenge description follows below.
 Solution created by Luciano Orlandini.

 This script will try to solve a Mine Sweeper grid provided by Demcon.
-Starting from a random tile probe, the logic will press all tiles which is certain to not contain a mine.
-Where the logic is sure there is a mine, it will place an 'f' to flag it.
+Starting from a random tile probe, the logic will press all where it is certain to not contain a mine.
+Where the logic is sure there is a mine, it will place an 'F' to flag it.
-If the logic finds itself in a position where it cannot possibly tell if there is a safe tile or a mine, it will probe a random one to progress the game.
-That's where an explosion may occur!
+If the logic finds itself in a position where it cannot possibly tell if there is a safe tile or a mine, it will probe a random one to progress the game, that's where an explosion may occur!
-The script can be ran in three difficulty levels: Beginner, Intermediate or Expert.
-Indicated by the command line arguments 1, 2 or 3.
+The script can be ran in three difficulty levels: Beginner, Intermediate or Expert, indicated by the command line arguments 1, 2 or 3.

 ## Instructions
 As an example, to run the script with the Intermediate difficulty, type: